vincentarelbundock/marginaleffects/README.md

 Then, create functions (methods) called `get_coef.EXAMPLE`, `get_predict.EXAMPLE`, `vcov.EXAMPLE`, and `set_coef.EXAMPLE`, with the
-“EXAMPLE” replace by the name your model class.
+“EXAMPLE” replaced by the name your model class.

 #### *Step 3:* Add tests

 Create a file called `tests/testthat/test-PKGNAME.R` and write a few tests.
-Ideally, we would like to compare the results obtained by `marginaleffect` to an external source, like the `margins` package or `Stata`.
+Ideally, we would like to compare the results obtained by `marginaleffects` to an external source, like the `margins` package for `R`, or the `margins` command for `Stata`.

 #### *Step 4:* Finalize

 Add your new model class to the lists of supported models:

   - In the `sanity_dydx_model` function of the `R/sanity.R` file.
   - In the supported models table of the `README.Rmd` file.
   - In the “Details” section of the `R/marginaleffects.R` documentation